American Indian Utah Tribes

 The Native American Indian Literacy Project

-The Native American Indian Literacy Project was the work of USOE Indian Education Specialist in 2006, Shirlee Silversmith, and a partnership between the Utah State Office of Education (currently the Utah State Board of Education) and the San Juan School District Media Center.
-The project included a series of books, lesson plans and histories that were created with the help of tribal elders and cultural consultants and are based on the oral traditional stories and history of their specific tribes.
-Funds for the original project came from the Utah State Office of Education.
+The Native American Indian Literacy Project includes a series of books, lesson plans and histories that were created with the help of tribal elders and cultural consultants based on the oral traditional stories and history of their specific tribes.
+Funded by the Utah State Office of Education (now Utah State Board of Education), the project was the work of the 2006 USOE Indian Education Specialist, Shirlee Silversmith, in partnership with the San Juan School District Media Center.

 The original booklets were designed for printability (Print Instructions), and have been reformatted here for digital use.
-A big thank you to Brenda Beyal (Dine) and Lorna Loy (Dine) for updating these lesson plans and aligning them to current core standards.
+Brenda Beyal (Dine) and Lorna Loy (Dine) updated the accompanying lesson plans, aligning them to current core standards.
 This update was funded by a partnership grant from the Utah Division of State History and Utah Humanities.

 BYU ARTS Partnership Lesson Plans